-First, God gave Winmock at Kinderton to Wayne and Paula Thomas, who are founding members of Christ Church.
+First, God gave WinMock at Kinderton to Wayne and Paula Thomas, who were founding members of Christ Church.
 Through God’s favor and grace, Winmock (a wedding and events center located near the crossing of I-40 over the Yadkin River) was purchased and renovated, and is a place of beauty that the whole community enjoys.
 It has been on Wayne and Paula’s heart from the beginning to open up this space for church plants; the only question for them has been “when and who”?

-After two months of prayer in the summer of 2012 and seeking counsel from other church planters, our bishop and his assistants, this group’s sense of calling was confirmed and our ministry to East Davie County began in July 2012 with monthly prayer meetings at Winmock and a weekly home group Bible Study.
+After two months of prayer in the summer of 2012 and seeking counsel from other church planters, our Bishop and his assistants, this group’s sense of calling was confirmed and our ministry to East Davie County began in July 2012 with monthly prayer meetings at Winmock and a weekly home group Bible Study.
 Then in October of 2013, we began meeting weekly on Sunday nights for worship, continuing our outreaches to the community and small group ministry.
-And in June of 2014, we began weekly Sunday morning services.
-Since that time, God has grown our church in breadth and depth, and has made us a Church for those who are "like Sheep without a Shepherd."
+And finally in June of 2014, God sent us as a music pastor: Dr. Mark Baynes and his wife Dawn.
+With Mark's arrival we began weekly Sunday morning services and officially launched Church of the Good Shepherd.

 Since 2014, God has grown our church in breadth and depth.
 He sent us Billy McCormick, who currently serves as the Curate for Pastoral Ministry at our church, along with his wife Katie and their two daughters.
 He sent us Dn.
 Joshua Spencer, his wife Candace, and their four kids, to serve as the resident chaplain in our parish from the Anglican Jurisdiction of the Armed Forces.
 And year after year we find God sending us more friends who are like "sheep without a Shepherd.”
 As we look to the future, we anticipate Jesus our Good Shepherd to continue to use us to spread his Kingdom.